xrd/docker-search/README.md

 # README #

-docker-search: a better way to search the docker registry.
+docker-search: another way to search the docker registry.

 ### Why?